Chapter 28 : 27- A Choice of War

 “She is a tough von.”
 Akrahn said as he attempted to make himself more comfortable.
 “Dagfinn himself secured me and his binds vere nowhere near as tight as this.”
 Harry sat back down.
 He knew he would have to answer to her eventually.
 “Now, before ve are interrupted, might I suggest that ve act out your side of the bargain.”

-“The Elder Wand resides in Albus Dumbledore’s tomb.”
+“The Elder Wand resides in Albus Dumbledore’s tomb at Hogwarts.”
 Akrahn’s eyes flashed open.

-“You know,” Akrahn said after a few minutes silence.
+“You know,” Akrahn said after he’d stopped laughing.
 “If Selvyn’s plan succeeds, the entire Vizarding World vill be in a state of var and you’re the first on his list of targets.”

 “Does he really believe he can take on the entire Confederation?”
 Harry asked and Akrahn laughed again.